jonrau1/SyntheticSun/README.md

 ## FAQ

 #### 1. Why should I use this solution?
-SyntheticSun is an easy way to start using cyber threat intelligence and machine learning for your edge protection security use cases on the AWS Cloud without having to invest in one or more commercial tools or a data scientist for your security team (though you should ideally do the latter).
+SyntheticSun is an easy way to start using cyber threat intelligence and machine learning for your edge protection security use cases on the AWS Cloud without having to invest in one or more commercial tools, or hiring a data scientist for your security team (though you should ideally do the latter).
 This solution, after initial configuration, is fully automated, allowing you to identify and respond to threats at machine speed.
 Finally, this solution provides basic visualizations for your incident response team to use for threat response, such as allowed inbound or outbound connections or DNS queries to and from IP addresses or domains deemed to be malicious.
 The core of the solution relies on very lightweight automation and data engineering pipelines, which theoretically, can be reused for other purposes where multi-stage normalization and enrichment or scheduled, fast-paced batch jobs are needed.

 #### 2. Who should use this solution?
-Firstly, if you are making use of Amazon GuardDuty and/or AWS WAF it may make sense to evaluate this solution, but it is also a requirement.
+Firstly, if you are making use of Amazon GuardDuty and/or AWS WAF, it may make sense to evaluate this solution, but it is also a requirement.
 Obvious personas who can take advantage are product teams responsible for securing their full stack and lack the capital or expertise to model, train and deploy machine learning algorithms or operationalize cyber threat intelligence feeds meaningfully.
 Those aforementioned personas are likely security engineering, SecOps / SOC analysts & engineers, or a DevSecOps engineer; however, this list is not exhaustive, and they do not need to be product / application-aligned as central teams can use this as well.
 Another usage is those same personas (SecOps, security engineering) that work for a centralized team and want to create a dynamic block list for firewalls and intrusion prevention systems, the CodeBuild projects can be repurposed to drop CSV or flat files to almost any location (e.g. Palo Alto firewalls, Squid forward proxy URL filters, etc.).

 #### 3. What are the gaps in this solution?
 SyntheticSun currently lacks full coverage across all main log sources - namely, S3 Access Logs and CloudFront Access Logs, which are integral to the way a lot of folks deliver services (especially for SPAs on S3 buckets).
 The anomaly detection does not extend past WAF, API Gateway Access Logs, or CloudTrail due to my obsession with IP Insights and complete lack of any data science training (seriously, I don't even know how to use `pandas` or `numpy`).
 There is not any in-depth analysis of raw threat intelligence IoCs other than attempting to match it in the logs.